beyarkay/masters-thesis/src/05_results.md

     \label{fig:05_in_depth_hmm_inf_trn_time}
 \end{figure}
 <!-- prettier-ignore-end -->

-TODO: why do full HMMs have the worst precision and recall but the best-looking confusion matrix.

 It is clear that the covariance type has a strong impact on both the training times and the inference times of the HMMs, with the Full and Tied covariance